 The brain does not discriminate; it relies on all habits, whether they are healthful or not.

 How Stress Affects Weight Loss

 Cortisol is your body’s primary stress hormone.
 When you experience stress, the adrenal cortex releases cortisol which prompts an increase in heart rate and in energy level so your body remains on high alert .

-When you face continuous stressors, your body thinks it is fighting for survival all the time and so your cortisol level is at a constant high.
+When you face continuous stressors, your body thinks it is fighting for survival all the time, and so your cortisol level is at a constant high.
 Research has shown that there is a link between increased cortisol and weight gain .
-That higher baseline cortisol levels predict short-term weight gain over a 6-month period .
+Higher baseline cortisol levels predict short-term weight gain over a 6-month period .
 High levels of cortisol affect your weight loss through increased appetite, food choices and even changes the way your body stores fat.

 Let’s break these impacts down a bit more...

 - Increased appetite: Cortisol stimulates appetite.
 It speeds up the metabolism of macronutrients because your brain thinks it needs more fuel to fight whatever stressor it is facing.

 - Food choices: Cortisol influences food selection and consumption.
 Cortisol makes you crave highly palatable foods (foods high in fat or sugar).
 This occurs because fats and sugar release dopamine, which can make you temporarily feel better, counteracting the negative feelings associated with stress.